Supply chain issues: 10 things you may have trouble finding in the 2021 holiday season

 Tucker Murphy Pet Nyberg specialty cat bed, $30 (reduced from $41)

-- Why supply chain experts say you need to shop now, not later
+- What you need to know about Walmart's Deals for Days early Black Friday 2021 sale, starting today

-- The next PS5 restock: Where to buy a PS5 console this holiday season
+- The next PS5 restock is soon: Where to buy a PS5 console this holiday season

-- Avoid shipping delays with great deals on gift cards this holiday season
+- Early Black Friday deals at Best Buy you can get now

-- Christmas decorations just got more expensive, but we found some sales
+- These are the hottest toys of the 2021 holiday season, according to Amazon

-- Here are the hottest toys of the 2021 holiday season, according to Amazon
+- Surprise!
+Amazon is having an 'epic' pre-Black Friday sale right now

 for more features.